ome/omero-figure/_posts/2015-10-07-omero-figure-demo-app-how-it-works.markdown

 The demo app works in exactly the same way as the regular OMERO.figure app, with a couple of differences:

  - You can't save or export figures (as described above).
- - File > Open uses a small number of example figures saved within the app itself.
+ - File > Open uses a [small number of example figures]({{ site.baseurl }}/#demo) saved within the app itself.
- - Images are added from JCB or other public OMERO repositories as shown below:
+ - Images are added from JCB dataviewer or other public OMERO repositories as shown below:

 <div class="panel panel-default">
   <div class="panel-body" style="padding:0; text-align: center">